nadolualex/Linux-File-System/README.md

 ## Overview

 This project implements a basic Linux File System using Binary Search Trees.
 The file system utilizes Binary Search Trees to efficiently store and manage directories and files.
-Each directory and file is organized within the tree structure, enabling operations such as printing directory contents in a lexicographic order.
+Each directory and file is organized within the tree structure, enabling operations such as printing directory contents in a lexicographic order and searching for files using the `find` command.

 ## Implementation